General Office Questions

 Q - What are the benefits of an internship?

-Career Exploration - Learn what you like and don't like about a field, a company, or a job.
-Your experience can help you in focusing your career direction and to get a richer sense of employment options.
+Learn what you like and don't like about a field, a company, or a job.
+Your experience can help you focus your career direction and get a richer sense of employment options.

 Q - How does my Academic Program handle internships?